-Fiji’s slogan, the ‘Pearl of the Pacific,’ couldn’t be more fitting.
+Fiji’s slogan, "Pearl of the Pacific," couldn’t be more fitting.
 This volcanic archipelago in the southwestern Pacific Ocean is characterized by rippling, clear waters and is a fine island paradise in the truest sense of the term.
 The British began colonizing the Fiji Islands comparatively late in the colonial period, largely due to the ferociousness of local tribes keen on cannibalism.
 Today, the aggressive settlers have been replaced by the world-renowned Fiji smile, which welcomes millions of sun-seeking tourists annually as a prime honeymoon or adventure spot.

 Fiji is famous for its pristine and secluded beach getaways, underwater coral delights, untouched pockets of rainforest, and contagious ambiance of relaxation.
-While traveling to these beautiful islands, tourists can try their hand at snorkeling, scuba diving, or wilderness trekking, among other things.
+While traveling to these beautiful islands, tourists can try their hand at snorkeling, scuba diving, surfing, or wilderness trekking, among other things.
 Cruising the islands takes visitors to unchartered waters and uninhabited cays floating in the remote vastness of the Pacific.

 In Suva, the Fiji Museum is a great place to embrace the country’s fascinating past.
 Alternatively, take a stroll through the Parliament of Fiji.
 In the major towns of Suva and Nadi, shopping keeps tourists entertained.
 Where else can males purchase a sulu (skirt) and wear it in public as a fashion trend?